smarter/reveal.js/main.md

 - <!-- .element: class="fragment" --> Can also be used to provide interactive features: deserialize and query trees --
 ## Interactive APIs
--  <!-- .element: class="fragment" --> Convenience methods for tree traversal, compiler lifecycle management
+-  <!-- .element: class="fragment" --> Convenience methods for tree traversals, compiler lifecycle management
--  <!-- .element: class="fragment" --> Used both in the IDE and the REPL
+-  <!-- .element: class="fragment" --> Used both in the IDE and the REPL (e.g., for completions)
--  <!-- .element: class="fragment" --> In the future: indexing, resource management, interruption handling, partial typechecking, ...
+-  <!-- .element: class="fragment" --> In the future: interruption handling, partial typechecking, ...
--  <!-- .element: class="fragment" --> 0.5 KLOC
+-  <!-- .element: class="fragment" --> Less then 1 KLOC
 --
 ## Design principles
 1. <span style="opacity: 0.5;"> Code reuse </span>